Caripson/ProML/docs/governance_roles.md

 # 19. Governance & Roles

 **Core Principle:** Prompts in a production system require clear ownership, review processes, and risk assessment.
-PromptLang provides a metadata framework for embedding governance information directly into the prompt file.
+ProML provides a metadata framework for embedding governance information directly into the prompt file.

 This makes governance an explicit, auditable part of the prompt lifecycle, rather than an external, ad-hoc process.